jacobian/windows/equivalents.md

 OSX | Windows | Notes
 ---- | --- | ---
-Alfred | ? | the part I'm missing the most is the clipboard manager, need to replace that first Annotate | built-in | double-click eraser takes a screenshot and lets you write on it. delightful. but uploading to dropbox/etc, need to find an easy way to do that.
+Alfred - launcher | built-in | tapping the windows key brings up cortana which works ok enough for now Alfred - clipboard manager| ? | the part I'm missing the most from alfred Annotate | built-in | double-click eraser takes a screenshot and lets you write on it. delightful. but uploading to dropbox/etc, need to find an easy way to do that.
 Dash | [Velocity](http://velocity.silverlakesoftware.com/)
 Gifwit | ?